tvst/coffeebot/README.md

-# ☕️ Coffeebot
+# ☕️ Coffeebot 🤖

-Hello humans!
-I understand you enjoy partaking in hot beverages in a social setting, so I am here to assign a random other human to have coffee with you each week.
+**Greetings, humans!** I understand you enjoy partaking in hot beverages in a social setting, so I am here to assign a random other human to have coffee with you each week.

 ### How this works